dis-organization/L3bin/README.md

 ====
 - Read of multiple variables is inefficient, need to set up output vectors dynamically and only loop over bins once.
 - Extend capacity to deal with bins spatially.
+- Generalize bin definition for other sensors.
+-
 Dependencies
 ====